Skip to main content

 The beach is the ultimate hotspot for these criminals who steal up to thousands worth on any given beach day.

-The problem is that these con-men are smart, quick and professional taking advantage of one of the world’s famous stretch of beaches.
-This is also a moment that our guard is relaxed and limp as we soak up some sun or make a sea splash.
+The problem is that these con men are smart, quick and professional, taking advantage of one of the world’s famous stretches of beaches.
+This is also a moment when our guard is relaxed and limp as we soak up some sun or make a sea splash.

 It has been known for thieves to operate in two.
 One may distract you by striking up a conversation or by asking a simple question.
 In the meantime, your bag has been lifted and placed in a small hole dug nearby.
 Here is where the thief will go through your bag, take what they want and cover your bag in sand, leaving it there.